Listed below are some frequently posed questions about Georgia Relay and the features we offer.

 The Georgia Public Service Commission is responsible for the establishment, implementation, administration and promotion of Georgia Relay.
 At present, Hamilton Relay is Georgia Relay’s service provider.
 The provider was selected through a competitive bidding process and is under contract to the Commission.

 A Georgia Relay Customer Profile is not only convenient but also a valuable timesaver.
-With this feature, Georgia Relay users can establish a personal profile that will let the Communications Assistant (CA) automatically know their communication preference, whether TTY, VCO, HCO, STS, Voice, Spanish or more.
+With this feature, Georgia Relay users can establish a personal profile that will let the Communication Assistant (CA) automatically know their communication preference, whether TTY, VCO, HCO, STS, Voice, Spanish or more.
 All information you provide is kept confidential, and a password is required to access and/or edit your profile.

 For multiple users calling from the same business or home location, Georgia Relay offers a Multi-User Relay Customer Profile.
-You can set up your profile online, or call Georgia Relay Customer Service at 1-866-694-5824 (Voice/TTY) to get started.
+You can set up your profile online, or call Georgia Relay Customer Service at 866-694-5824 (Voice/TTY) to get started.

 Absolutely!
 The best way to designate—and update, if necessary—your preferred long-distance carrier is by completing a Georgia Relay Customer Profile.